-In this article we plan to explore a progression away from film and filmlike methods to something more comprehensive that exploits plentiful low-cost computing and memory with sensors, optics, probes, smart lighting and communication.
+In this article we plan to explore a progression away from film and film-like methods to something more comprehensive that exploits plentiful low-cost computing and memory with sensors, optics, probes, smart lighting and communication.

-1.3 What Is Computational Photography?
+1.2 What Is Computational Photography?

-Computational photography (CP) is an emerging field.
+Computational Photography (CP) is an emerging field, just getting started.
 We don't know where it will end up, we can't yet set its precise, complete definition, nor make a reliably comprehensive classification.
 But here is the scope of what researchers are currently exploring in this field.

-- Computational photography attempts to record a richer visual experience, captures information beyond just a simple set of pixels and makes the recorded scene representation far more machine readable. - It exploits computing, memory, interaction and communications to overcome long-standing limitations of photographic film and camera mechanics that have persisted in film-style digital photography, such as constraints on dynamic range, depth of field, field of view, resolution and the extent of scene motion during exposure. - It enables new classes of recording the visual signal such as the moment, shape boundaries for non-photorealistic depiction [1], foreground versus background mattes, estimates of 3D structure, relightable photos and interactive displays that permit users to change lighting, viewpoint, focus, and more, capturing some useful, meaningful fraction of the light field of a scene, a 4-D set of viewing rays.
+- Computational photography attempts to record a richer visual experience, captures information beyond just a simple set of pixels and makes the recorded scene representation far more machine readable. - It exploits computing, memory, interaction and communications to overcome long-standing limitations of photographic film and camera mechanics that have persisted in film-style digital photography, such as constraints on dynamic range, depth of field, field of view, resolution and the extent of scene motion during exposure.

-- It enables synthesis of impossible photos that could not have been captured at a single instant with a single camera, such as wrap-around views (multiplecenter-of-projection images), fusion of time-lapsed events [1], the motionmicroscope (motion magnification), video textures and panoramas.
-They also support impossible physical camera movements such as the freeze effect (in the movie Matrix) sequence recorded with multiple cameras with staggered exposure times. - It encompass previously exotic forms of scientific imaging and data gathering techniques e.g. from astronomy, microscopy, and tomography.
+- It enables new classes of recording the visual signal such as the 'moment' [Cohen 2005], shape boundaries for non-photorealistic depiction [Raskar et al 2004], foreground versus background mattes, estimates of 3D structure, 'relightable' photos and interactive displays that permit users to change lighting, viewpoint, focus, and more, capturing some useful, meaningful fraction of the 'light field' of a scene, a 4-D set of viewing rays. - It enables synthesis of impossible photos that could not have been captured at a single instant with a single camera, such as wrap-around views ('multiple-center-of-projection' images [Rademacher and Bishop 1998]), fusion of time-lapsed events [Raskar et al 2004], the motion-microscope (motion magnification [Liu et al 2005]), video textures and panoramas [Agarwala et al 2005].
+They also support seemly impossible camera movements such as the 'bullet time' (Matrix) sequence recorded with multiple cameras with staggered exposure times. - It encompass previously exotic forms of scientific imaging and data gathering techniques e.g. from astronomy, microscopy, and tomography.

-1.4 Elements of Computational Photography
+1.3 Elements of Computational Photography

-Traditional film-like photography involves a lens, a 2D planar sensor and a processor that converts sensed values into an image.
-In addition, the photography may involve external illumination from point sources (e.g. flash units) and area sources (e.g. studio lights).
-Computational photography generalizes the following four elements.
+Traditional film-like photography involves (a) a lens, (b) a 2D planar sensor and (c) a processor that converts sensed values into an image.
+In addition, the photography may involve (d) external illumination from point sources (e.g. flash units) and area sources (e.g. studio lights).